Saffet01/Saffet01/README.md

 # 💫 About Me:
-🔭 Electrical&Electronics Engineer, working as a Software Developer.<br><br>🤝 I have been working for a software company named Softtech since August 2021, part time for the first 10 months.<br><br>
+🔭 Electrical&Electronics Engineer, working as a Software Engineer.<br><br>🤝 I have been working for a software company named Softtech since August 2021, part time for the first 10 months.<br><br>

 ## 🌐 Socials: